Tasmania – UnderDownunder

 Thomas Penny, Tasmania 2020

-We rode on the Bike Odyssey Under Downunder Tasmanian tour in February/March 2021.
-The tour was essentially a push-bike circumnavigation (more or less) of Tasmania over 3 weeks.
+The tour was essentially a push-bike circumnavigation of Tasmania over 3 weeks.
 It was fully supported with accommodation at some of Tasmania’s top hotels and a smattering of more modest accommodation at some more remote locations.
-Restaurants ranged from excellent fine dining to pubs with great food, again depending on the location.
+Sam and Isi and the masseuse, Sarah couldn’t do enough for us to make our experience a fabulous one.

-Whilst by no means the cheapest bike riding experience holiday I believe that you get what you pay for and this is a perfect example of that.
+Whilst not cheapest bike riding holiday, you get what you pay for and this is a perfect example of that.
+I will continue to choose Bike Odyssey.

 Roberta Bailey, Tasmania 2020

-Sam was an attentive and skilful jack-of-all trades and Isabel was an energetic and enthusiastic presence at all times.
+This was a hard ride — days had 1000 or more metres of climbing [with the option of more!] and an average of 100km of rolling terrain, but thoroughly enjoyable.
+Those discomforts were more than made up for by the scenery, food and wine.
+Sam was an attentive and skillful jack-of-all trades and Isabel was an energetic and enthusiastic presence at all times.
 Between them, they served up a varied and wonderful smorgasbord of hotels, meals and drinks.
 They consistently accommodated the varied and idiosyncratic requests of the touring group.
-The riding group consisted of people with varied life experiences and opinions, which made for interesting conversations over dinner.

 Michael Webber, Tasmania 2020

-A really relaxing well organised and enjoyable trip.
+A really relaxing, well organised and enjoyable trip.
 Sam and Isi were enthusiastic, supportive and very personable tour leaders.
 Would heartily recommend Bike Odyssey trips.

 Ralph McConaghy, Tasmania 2021

-Our recent Bike Odyssey tour of Tasmania from Hobart to Launceston was a magical experience.
-The organization by Isabella and Sam was impeccable and the expertise in cycling – Chris an inspiration! – and tour co-ordination evident and so professional.
+Our Bike Odyssey tour of Tasmania from Hobart to Launceston was a magical experience.
+The organization by Isabella and Sam was impeccable and the expertise in cycling an inspiration!
 The routes chosen were ideal to challenge and offer wonderful views of the countryside at the same time.
-As a couple we were able to enjoy a cycling holiday together for the first time.
-Liz on an e-bike and Bill on his own roadbike brought from Brisbane.
 The accommodation venues arranged were all of a high quality and we certainly appreciated the remedial massages with Sarah!
+We look forward to joining many future adventures with the amazing Bike Odyssey team!!

 Liz and Bill Donelly, Tasmania 2022